-Data from the preceding section demonstrate that, on the whole, students in southeast King County who wish to enter a postsecondary program have reasonable options available to them given that they enroll in postsecondary programs at a rate equal to or higher than the state average.
+Data from the preceding section demonstrate that, overall, students in southeast King County who wish to enter a postsecondary program have reasonable options available to them, given that they enroll in postsecondary programs at a rate close to or higher than the state average.

 Overall, these institutions offer area students a relatively robust set of postsecondary opportunities.
-Appendix F describes the available local offerings-defined for the purposes of this report as those offered by Renton Technical College and Green River College, as well as WGU-Washington's online offerings-for the 2015-2016 academic year, including available degrees and programs.
+Appendix F describes the available local offerings-defined for the purposes of this report as those offered by Renton Technical College and Green River College, as well as WGU Washington's online offerings and programs offered by the Muckleshoot Tribal College-for the 2015-16 academic year, including available degrees and programs.

 However, analysis of the available degrees and programs does show breaks in pathways offered locally for the nursing profession - which is particularly significant given the high demand for the profession outlined in the subsequent section on workforce needs.
-Green River College offers a program in Licensed Practical Nursing (LPN), and Renton Technical College offers a Nursing Assistant certificate and an associate degree of applied science transfer degree in nursing that leads to registered nursing licensure.
-Yet the only bachelor's degree in nursing available in the immediate area is through WGU-Washington, which is offered online only.
-Therefore, a brick and mortar pathway to a bachelor's in nursing is not available in the current postsecondary education in the immediate study-area landscape - despite the fact that this is one of the most in-demand degrees in the regional economy.
+Green River College offers a program in Licensed Practical Nursing (LPN) and a Nursing Assistant certificate; Renton Technical College offers a Nursing Assistant certificate and an associate's degree of applied science transfer degree in nursing that leads to registered nursing licensure.
+Yet the only bachelor's degree in nursing available in the immediate area is through WGU Washington, which is offered online only.
+Therefore, a brick-and-mortar pathway to a bachelor's in nursing is not available in the immediate study-area landscape, even though this is one of the most in-demand degrees in the regional economy.

 However, there are programs relatively close to the study area.
-Highline College currently has an RN to BSN agreement with the University of Washington-Tacoma, assuring an RN to BSN pathway for Highline RN graduates.
-If the cohort from Highline is big enough, the program will be taught on the Highline campus.
+Highline College currently has a Registered Nurse (RN) to Bachelor of Science in Nursing (BSN) agreement with the University of Washington Tacoma, assuring an RN-to-BSN pathway for Highline RN graduates.
+If the cohort from Highline is sufficiently large, the program will be taught on the Highline campus.
 However, this location is further away and may pose difficulties for accessibility, particularly for working adults.
-Bellevue College in Bellevue, Washington-about 30 miles north of southeast King County-also offers an RN to BSN program yet would be a significant commute for southeast King County residents.32
+Bellevue College in Bellevue, Washington-about 30 miles north of southeast King County-also offers an RN-to-BSN program, yet represents a significant commute for southeast King County residents.